adrien1018/universal-pdf-md5-collision/README.md

 If the collision bytes does not contain the three characters that ends a comment, this will be a valid reference.
 This will give us a MD5 collision pair where the one file having the contents of object 1000 and the other having the contents of object 1001.
 We can repeat this process on objects (1002, 1003), (1004, 1005) and so on to construct a multi-way collision.

-After precomputing the collision blocks, constructing arbitrary PDF collision is easy: just put the content that we wish to collide in the content streams with the corresponding object ID, and finally reconstruct a valid cross-reference table.
+After precomputing the collision blocks, constructing arbitrary PDF collision is easy: just put the content that we wish to collide in the content streams with the corresponding object ID, and finally reconstruct a valid PDF trailer (specifically, the [*cross-reference stream*](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf#G6.2355789)).

 With N pairs of collision blocks, up to 2<sup>N</sup> different files with the same MD5 collision can be constructed, although it depends heavily on the use case.
 For example, to construct a MD5 quine that displays its MD5 hash in hexadecimal format, we need 16x32=512 pairs of collision blocks; if instead the hash should be displayed in binary format, only 128 collision blocks is needed.

+In this project, a total of 3450 collision blocks is precomputed, which should be sufficient for all common use cases.
+The collisions are precomputed in a month using a server with two Xeon® E5-2620 v4 CPUs (a total of 32 threads).